SciML/Catalyst.jl/docs/src/introduction_to_catalyst/advanced_intro_to_catalyst.md

 # [How Catalyst works and advanced introduction](@id advanced_intro_to_catalyst)
 We have [previously](@ref introduction_to_catalyst) introduced Catalyst, and how to use it to create and simulate simple chemical reaction network (CRN) models.
 Here, we provide a more in-depth introduction.
-We will explain how Catalyst is constructed (i.e. what packages it builds on and how), provide a comprehensive overview of the ways Catalyst models can be created, and describe how these are different.
+We will explain how Catalyst is constructed (i.e. what packages it builds on and how), provide a comprehensive overview of the different ways Catalyst models can be created, and describe how these are different.

 This advanced introduction is not required for understanding the remaining documentation, nor for using any of Catalyst's features.
 It is not expected that new users will read it.
 Instead, it aims to provide additional context and understanding for more experienced users.
 Various section here are also used as references at later part of the documentation (for users who wants additional insight).
 For those who expect to use Catalyst extensively, we believe that, at some point, reading this tutorial will be useful.